stefanwalther/sense-extension-recipes/ChangeProperties/README.md

 See [CHANGELOG.md](CHANGELOG.md)

 ## License & Copyright
-The software is made available "AS IS" without any warranty of any kind under the MIT License (MIT).
+This sample is made available "AS IS" without any warranty of any kind under the MIT License (MIT).

 See [Additional license information for this solution.](LICENSE.md)